dirkkelly/dirkkelly/content/2017/04/america-attacks-syria.md

 ## My Reaction

-I lost myself to anger on after I learned that America had fired 59 missiles from the Mediterranean Sea into a Syria Airbase.
+I lost myself to anger after I learned that America had fired 59 missiles from the Mediterranean Sea into a Syria Airbase.

 I'd already been feeling very depressed and anxious the last few days, at 9pm I sent this message to my partner.